pierre-rouleau/p4.el/README.rst

 current file for edit.
 But ``C-u C-x p e * RET`` opens all files in the current directory for edit.

+If your workflow makes heavy use of numbered pending changelists, then you may wish to turn on the option ``p4-open-in-changelist``, so that you are prompted for a pending changelist number (with ``TAB`` completion) each time you open a file.

 These are the most useful commands:

 ================  ============  ===========================================